Jerwins/notes/_posts/2024-04-07-Weekly-Notes-14.md

 Unfortunately the car music system (Pioneer DMH Z5290BT) which we carefully took out before giving it to service center also did not work when we tried to put it back today ☹️.
 Might have short-circuited while it was on battery power under water.
 We have a lot of fixing to do.
 We are not even sure if it's worth it but yeah at least for the time being I'm going to be spending some time with dad on fixing all these.

-We are planning to do a medium-ish distance trip soon and then give it to Maruti service center before taking it out for longer trips.
+We are planning to do a 60-70 KM trip soon and then give it to Maruti service center before taking it out for longer trips.